RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Interview-with-Kilohearts.md

 2) Yes, we have considered it and decided it was not worth our time, sadly
 3) I have some ideas for a new synthesis technique I'd like to explore actually

 ### What lead you guys to develop the snapin ecosystem?
 Was it an early idea for the company?
 Was it based on any similar solutions by a competitor?
+Similarly for the subscription plan.

 **PerS**: Anders and PerL founded the company, and then I joined a little later.
 At that time they had some input from a major artist about a band splitter that should have a set effects list on each band.
 We came up with the idea of making those chains customizable.
 Then we thought: why not make them their own plugins as well?
 And Snapins were born.
 We had some basic idea of Phase Plant immidiately.
 It just took us many years to make it reality.